beastrc/learn-web3_dapp/markdown/the_graph/SUBGRAPH_QUERY.md

 We can follow the progression of the sync looking at the logged output by the running docker instance of our local graph node.

-<<<<<<< Updated upstream

-> Before, running the query you'll need to check you have a [metamask](https://metamask.io/) extension installed with your browser and you're connected to the mainnet of Ethereum.
+> Before running the query, you'll need to make sure you have the [Metamask](https://metamask.io/) extension installed in your browser and that you're connected to the mainnet of Ethereum.
 Why?
-We'll decorate the date returned by the GraphQL query with data coming from the [CryptoPunks Data](https://etherscan.io/address/0x16F5A35647D6F03D5D3da7b35409D65ba03aF3B2#readContract) to be able to render the images and other punk metadata.
+We'll decorate the data returned by the GraphQL query with data coming from the [CryptoPunks Data on Etherscan](https://etherscan.io/address/0x16F5A35647D6F03D5D3da7b35409D65ba03aF3B2#readContract) to be able to render the images and other CryptoPunk metadata.

-# Our Graph node come up with a GraphQL endpoint, available at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks/graphql).
-Open this in another tab and you will see a GraphiQL UI.
-Consider this a sandboz in which to experiment with queries.
+Our Graph node comes with a GraphQL endpoint, available at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks/graphql) (Or at your Gitpod Workspace URL).
+Open this in another tab, and you will see a GraphiQL UI.
+Consider this a sandbox in which to experiment with GraphQL queries.
 Open the right sidebar to explore your schema.

-> Before, running the query you'll need to check you have a [metamask](https://metamask.io/) extension installed with your browser and you're connected to the mainnet of Ethereum.
-Why?
-We'll decorate the data returned by the GraphQL query with data coming from the [CryptoPunks Data](https://etherscan.io/address/0x16F5A35647D6F03D5D3da7b35409D65ba03aF3B2#readContract) to be able to render the images and other punk metadata.

-Our Graph node comes with a GraphQL endpoint, available at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks/graphql).
-Open this in another tab and you will see a GraphiQL UI.
-Consider this a sandbox in which to experiment with queries.
-Open the right sidebar to explore your schema.

-If you're running the Pathway using Gitpod, you will need to add the Gitpod Workspace URL to `.env.local` instead of localhost.
+If you're running the Pathway using Gitpod, you will need to add the Gitpod Workspace URL to `.env.local` instead of localhost, as mentioned in the previous step.
 The port number must also be added to the beginning of the URL, rather than at the end.
 For example: `https://8000-olive-meerkat-mapxxnyp.ws-us18.gitpod.io/`.

-> > > > > > > Stashed changes

 ## 👨‍💻 Your turn!
 Write the GraphQL query